 The District also taught about what it called “Covert/Overt White Supremacy,” and explained that “white silence,” “colorblindness,” “BIPOC [Black, Indigenous, People of Color] as Halloween Costumes,” and “all lives matter” constitute white supremacy.

-Slide after slide, image after image, SPS promotes a view of race essentialism that divides Americans into opppressor and oppressed based solely on their skin color.
-SPS sets up a dichotomy between whites and non-white races that depicts whiteness as inherently racist and a tool of oppression.
+Slide after slide, image after image, SPS promoted a view of race essentialism that divides Americans into oppressor and oppressed based solely on their skin color.
+SPS set up a dichotomy between white and non-white races that depicts whiteness as inherently racist and a tool of oppression.

 At various points, trainees were directed to break into small groups to discuss before being asked return to a larger group discussion.
 Ms. Henderson and Ms. Lumley were reminded that if they did not speak, they would be called upon, so they both spoke out in small and large group sessions.
 When they expressed their disagreements, the District told them their views were wrong.

 As a result of the District shaming and rejecting their views, they both self-censored.
 The training closed with an “anti-racist solo write” where trainees were read anti-racist statements and instructed to write out what steps they would take to become an anti-racist.